All You Need to Know about Labour Welfare Fund

 There are various schemes that are provided by the labour welfare board for the welfare of the labourer and their dependents.
 Here is a general idea about the support that is provided by the labour welfare board for the employees.

-Efforts to Improve Work Conditions
+1. Efforts to Improve Work Conditions

 The poor working conditions in an unorganized sector have always been a matter of concern.
 That made it the primary focus when it comes to making a scheme that can benefit employees under the labour welfare fund act.

-The facilities like such as transport to and from work, reading room and libraries for workers Vocational training, recreational activities at the workplace for workers.
+Below are the initiatives from the government for improving working conditions.
+The facilities like such as transport to and from work, reading rooms and libraries for workers Vocational training, and recreational activities at the workplace for workers.

-Outdoor activities such as excursions and tours under the schemes
+Outdoor activities such as excursions and tours under the schemes;

-Efforts towards Improving Standard of Living
+2. Efforts towards Improving Standard of Living

 • There are many initiatives taken to improve the standard of living of the workers who provide labour in an unorganised sector.
 Some of these welfare schemes are listed below